 15.9.
 Each and every undertaking and clause as contained herein shall be capable of independent enforcement, thus enabling any court or other competent tribunal to enforce the remainder of this agreement should it adjudge any particular undertaking or portion or clause thereof to be invalid.

-- The promoters to this promotional offer are Pick n Pay Retailers Pty Ltd (“Pick n Pay”) (registration number: 1973/004739/07) a company incorporated in the Republic of South Africa and having its registered address at 101 Rosmead Avenue, Kenilworth, 7708 and RCS Cards Pty Ltd (“RCS”) (registration number: 2000/017891/07), a company incorporated in the Republic of South Africa and having its registered address at Golf Park 6, Golf Park, Raapenberg Road, Mowbray, Cape Town.
+- The promoters of this promotional offer are Pick n Pay Retailers (Pty) Ltd (“Pick n Pay”) (registration number: 1973/004739/07) a company incorporated in the Republic of South Africa and having its registered address at 101 Rosmead Avenue, Kenilworth, 7708 and RCS Cards (Pty) Ltd (“RCS”) (registration number: 2000/017891/07), a company incorporated in the Republic of South Africa and having its registered address at Golf Park 6, Golf Park, Raapenberg Road, Mowbray, Cape Town.

-- All persons participating in the Pick n Pay Store Account “Promotion ("the promotional offer") ("the participants") agree that the promotion rules as set out in these terms and conditions are binding on them.
+- All persons entering this Pick n Pay Store Account promotion ("the promotional offer") ("the participants") agree that the promotion rules as set out in these terms and conditions are binding.
 A copy of these terms and conditions is available at picknpay.co.za.

 - These terms and conditions and promotional offer rules contain certain terms and conditions which appear in similar text style to this clause and which: